chenbin234/EDA491_Network-security/Exam_preparation/07 SSL, TLS.md

    - if the attacker managed to obtain a fraudulent certificate signed by a trusted CA, then the certificate may pass the verfication process.
    - If the server authentication fails, the web browser displays a warning message.
 6. The client establishes a encrypted connection with the attacker’s server. the attacker can now read and modify the data tramsmitted between the client and server whereas the client may do not know about that.

+#### 7. A well-known problem in many security protocols is that an attacker in a short time can request lots of sessions with faked IP addresses and force a server to constantly calculate new session keys that are never used.
+IKE has protection against this.
+Explain how it works.

+- In IKE, The server stores the IP address and port numbers in a cookie which must be returned by the client before it starts calculating any keys.
+This makes sure the receiver has not faked the IP address.

+- The cookie is calculated by : hash(IP address, port numbers, secret).
+- A client that requests lots of sessions from the same IP address can be blocked temporarily.

+#### 8. SSL/TLS has a “close session” message which is used when they want to quit.
+Why is it needed?
+Why not just tear down the TCP connection instead?
+TCP already has a mechanism to close connections.